hmakelin/gisnav/docs/pages/api_documentation.rst

 This is an automatically generated API documentation for the `GISNav ROS 2 package`_.

-Unless you want to contribute to GISNav itself or really get into the weeds of how GISNav works, you probably will only be interested in the :class:`.BaseNode` class API.
+Unless you want to contribute to GISNav itself or really get into the weeds of how GISNav works, you probably will only be interested in the :class:`.BaseNode` and :class:`.PoseEstimator` class APIs.

 .. _GISNav ROS 2 package: https://gitlab.com/px4-ros2-map-nav/python_px4_ros2_map_nav